 Students must be in school.
 However, when it is necessary to be out of school, absences may be excused for one of the reasons listed below.
 (Students on field trips, in internal in-school suspension, or attending alternative-to-suspension programs are not considered absent.)
-Parents must report the absence the day before, the day of, or within 2 school days following the absence, or the absence will be considered unexcused.
+For reasons 1-5, pP arents must report the absence the day before, the day of, or within 2 school days following the absence, or the absence will be considered unexcused.
 Any absence is unexcused until the school receives a telephone call or a note to excuse the absence.
 A reason for the absence must be provided and absences can only be excused for one of the eight School Board allowed reasons for absences.
 Some situations will require written documentation from a private physician or public health unit.
 Excused absences include:

 - 1. Illness.
-Students who expect to miss at least 15 consecutive school days due to illness, a medical condition, or for social/emotional reasons, or who would miss excessive days intermittently throughout the school year for the same reasons and could benefit from instruction, should obtain a copy of the Hospital/Homebound referral packet from the Hospital/Homebound contact person at their school. - 2.
+Students who expect to miss at least 15 consecutive school days due to illness, a medical condition, or for social/emotional reasons, or who would miss excessive days intermittently throughout the school year for the same reasons and could benefit from instruction, should obtain a copy of the Hospital/ Homebound referral packet from the Hospital/ Homebound contact person at their school. - 2.
 Illness of an immediate family member. - 3.
 Death in the family. - 4.
 Religious holidays of the student's specific faith. - 5.
-Required court appearance or subpoena by a law enforcement agency.

-- 6. Special event.
-Examples of special events include important public functions, education enrichment activities, conferences, state/national competitions, college/university campus tour/visit as well as exceptional cases of family need. - 7.
+Required court appearance or subpoena by a law enforcement agency. - Special event.
+Examples of special events include important public functions, conferences, state/ national competitions, college/ university campus tour/ visit as well as exceptional cases of family need.
+Students must get permission from the principal/ designee at least 5 days in advance. - 7.
 Scheduled doctor or dentist appointments. - 8.
 Students having or suspected of having a communicable disease or infestation that can be transmitted are to be excluded from school and are not allowed to return to school until they no longer present a health hazard (F.S.
 1003.22).
 Examples of communicable diseases and infestations include, but are not limited to, fleas, head lice, ringworm, impetigo, and scabies.
 Students are allowed a maximum of five (5) days excused absence for each infestation of head lice.